 You might point out this or that Asian person who is incredibly stingy, even towards their own health or towards their family.
 Ok fine, SOME Asians are really stingy.
 There are over two billion Asians- some have got to be assholes, ok?
 But a lot of us aren’t.

-Why It Matters that Asians are Not Frugal or Cheap
+Why It Matters that the Chinese are Not Frugal or Cheap

 Ok this is a blog about women lawyers – what does Asians being or not being cheap have to do with that?
 Well nothing and everything.